amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

      A SIPO shift register is a digital circuit that receives data serially, bit by bit, and outputs the data in parallel form.
 It is useful for converting serial data received from a single data line into parallel data for further processing in digital systems.

+#### Day-25 SISO Serial-In-Serial-Out Shift register
+     A SISO shift register is a digital circuit that receives data serially and shifts it out serially, bit by bit.
+     It is used for temporary data storage and data transfer in digital systems, allowing data to be moved from one place to another one bit at a time.